 Muse played the gig of the year so far at Reading Festival last night, with crystal clear sound that belted out to the far back of the site.

-Hearing the likes of 'Plug In Baby', 'Hysteria', and 'Supermassive Blackhole' - that are so ingrained into the sonic fabric of Britain - was as memorable as live shows at British festivals get; thousands passionately sang in unison.
+Getting to hear the likes of 'Plug In Baby', 'Hysteria', and 'Supermassive Black Hole' - that are so ingrained into the sonic fabric of Britain - was as memorable as live shows at British festivals get; tens of thousands passionately sang in unison.

-Ultimately, no other headliner of the weekend came close - and the level they're at has attracted the respect of Brian Johnson, “the best rock vocalist the country has ever seen” (Matt Bellamy).
-Him using Muse as a backing band for 'Back In Black' for the first song of their encore.
-It could be a hint that Ac/DC will headline Reading next year, too.
-Fingers crossed.
+Ultimately, no other headliner of the weekend came close to Muse - and the level they're at has attracted the respect of Brian Johnson - “the best rock vocalist the country has ever seen” - according to Matt Bellamy when he introduced him to the festival.